TUD-INF-IAI-MCI/AGSBS-infrastructure/doc/JSON api.md

     1. If no problems have been detected, result is an empty list.
     2. If a problem has been found:
-        1. The warning key is present with a dictionary containing the keys `"line"`, `"path"` and `"message"`, as already described above.
-        2. The result will contain a list of tuples, containing a list of page number strings to be updated.
-Each page number is a tuple of line number to update and the string to insert.
-The updates are done like
+        The result will contain a list of objects (python dictionaries), which represent the page number to update.
+The key is the line number (counting from one) which to update and the value is the literal string to insert.
+The replacement rules are as follows:
-            this:

         -   Roman and arabic numbers are kept, a change between those two formats is detected.
         -   Only page numbers which changed are listed.
-            -   Example: `[…, (538, "|| - Slide 98 -"), …]`
+        -   Example: `[…, {538, "|| - Slide 98 -"}, …]`
         -   As can be seen from the example, the old line can be completely replaced through the new one.
 `imgdsc`
 :   The imgdsc command will output a mapping containing either one or two keys: